 What's happened

-Caiden Stachowicz, 20, was sentenced to seven years in prison and extended supervision for setting fire outside Rep. Glenn Grothman's office in Fond du Lac, Wisconsin, in January 2025.
-The arson was linked to opposition to TikTok's shutdown, which he believed violated his rights.
-He pleaded no contest and expressed remorse.
+Caiden Stachowicz, 20, was sentenced to seven years in prison and extended supervision for setting fire outside Rep. Glenn Grothman's office in Fond du Lac in January 2025.
+The arson was motivated by opposition to TikTok's shutdown, which he believed violated his rights.
+He pleaded no contest, apologized in court, and was sentenced today.

 What's behind the headline?